Explosion hits marketplace in northeast Nigeria; 6 killed - NewsBreak

 Explosion hits marketplace in northeast Nigeria; 6 killed

-An explosion has rocked a marketplace in Nigeria 's northeast killing six people, police and emergency response services told The Associated Press on Wednesday.
+ABUJA, Nigeria (AP) — An explosion has rocked a marketplace in Nigeria’s northeast killing six people, police and emergency response services told The Associated Press on Wednesday.

 The attack occurred on Tuesday evening at a busy cattle market in the Ardo-Kola local government area of Taraba state where villages have been largely unaffected in the last year by the decade-long Islamic extremist violence in the northeast.